contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 STF set to rule on whether ITBI immunity on capital integralization is absolute (CF 156 §2 I).
 Favorable decision retroactively recovers ITBI paid by holdings in last 5 years.

-Brazilian holdings work because of one fact: ITCMD is state-level (0—8%), not federal.
+Brazilian holdings work because of one fact: ITCMD is state-level (around 2—8%), not federal.
 Structure today before reform reshapes the math.

 TaxUp Tax Practice